 3. Everyone knows some twins.

-4. There will be some things that you just can’t do with your singleton mum friends.
+4. Having twins means there will be some things that you just can’t do with your singleton mum friends.

 You may know by now that H is a runner.
 It’s generally his sole mission in life to escape from wherever he’s meant to be.
 And damn that kid is fast.
 Add to that, he’s extremely stroppy and unpredictable and his sister can also throw a bloody good tantrum.
 So you can see why I wouldn’t feel confident attempting the logistical nightmare of changing, getting to the pool, managing them in the pool and changing back again, by myself.
 I know some twin parents manage it and hats off to them! 😁 But I know my limits (well, sometimes 🙊) and that is definitely a no-no for me.